BUS - Business Administration

 This course examines leaders from diverse backgrounds as models for students to develop their own approach to leading with service.
 Students will be challenged to integrate their academic knowledge, core values, and experiences as it relates to leadership.
 An emphasis is placed on how leaders create a strong community through service.
 Students will have the opportunity to participate in a service project.

 This applications-based course focuses on the execution of a firm's value proposition via an operational strategy to exceed customer expectations.
-Topics include business analytics, lean manufacturing and service management, enterprise resource systems and constant process improvement.
-In addition, the course explores the value stream design throughout the supply chain and integration of information technology across the enterprise.
+Topics include supply chain and process analytics, lean manufacturing and service management, enterprise resource systems, and constant process improvement.
+In addition, the course explores the value stream design throughout the supply chain and the integration of information technology across the enterprise.

 This course explores how high performance in organizations is related to the ability to adapt to changing internal and external needs, and the impact of values upon the success of the organization.
 Students will examine the environmental, structural, and human dynamics of organizational change, including factors bearing on organizational rigidity or flexibility.
 The role of leaders in implementing collaborative change processes is stressed along with a study of strategies for involving others in the design and execution of change projects in a technologically and culturally changing world.

-This course explores the art and science of negotiation and conflict resolution as important strategies and skills for making decisions, managing conflict and creating value.
-Topics include persuasion, interpersonal and intra-group resolution, overcoming bias, problem-solving techniques, levels of conflict, non-verbal communication and cross-cultural negotiations.
-In addition, the course will incorporate simulated negotiations and will highlight the importance of leadership, ethics and trust.
+This course explores the art and science of negotiation and conflict resolution as essential strategies and skills for making decisions, managing conflict, and creating value.
+Topics include interpersonal and intra-group conflict, problem-solving techniques, integrative and distributive negotiation approaches, non-verbal communication, and cross-cultural negotiations.
+In addition, the course will incorporate simulated scenarios and facilitation roleplays designed to build effective negotiators and conflict-competent leaders.
+The course will highlight the importance of ethics and trust for collaboration and teamwork.

 This course examines the critical role of communication for a business leader in creating a culture that adds value to an organization.
 The impact of perspective, perception, expectation, and purpose of a leader and followers is explored, including method, message, and outcomes to build a narrative based upon a vision.